CrewCompliance

 Primary source categories we track

-• Federal OSHA general industry standards that commonly affect contractors, including hazard communication, respiratory protection, lockout/tagout, recordkeeping, and PPE requirements.
+• Federal OSHA general industry standards — hazard communication, respiratory protection, lockout/tagout, recordkeeping, and PPE.

-• State-plan OSHA agencies, including Cal/OSHA, Oregon OSHA, Washington L&I/DOSH, Nevada OSHA, Minnesota OSHA, Virginia DOLI, North Carolina OSH, and other state-plan programs.
+• State-plan OSHA agencies — Cal/OSHA, Oregon OSHA, Washington L&I/DOSH, Nevada OSHA, Minnesota OSHA, Virginia DOLI, North Carolina OSH, and the other 14 state-plan programs.

-• State penalty tables, agency guidance, consultation resources, and construction safety publications where relevant.
+• State penalty tables & agency guidance — citation maximums, consultation resources, and construction safety publications where relevant.

-• Contractor-facing prequalification requirements from GCs, insurers, and compliance portals where they affect document structure.
+• Prequalification requirements — GCs, insurers, ISNetworld, Avetta, Veriforce, and compliance portals where they affect document structure.

 1. State agency identity and jurisdiction are checked.